 Feels like: V.C.
 Andrews is alive and well, writing disturbing, gothic-victorian literature for a modern audience.

-Sounds like: “Me and the Devil” by Adia Victoria Listen Here / 2018 HELLO YELLO REVIEWS Playlist
+Sounds like: “Me and the Devil” by Adia Victoria Listen Here / 2018 HELLO YELLOW REVIEWS Playlist

 There’s a couple of really important things to know right off the bat with this book: if you’re triggered by incest, emotional manipulation, or suicide, steer clear.
 This is not the book for you.
 This isn’t a spoiler–the characters give it away in the first few chapters, so I’m not ruining anything.
 Which is an amazing testament to this novel–the incest isn’t the surprising twist, just another element of the gothic thriller that will keep your jaw dropping lower, lower, gone.